 "The fact is that the impact of our apartheid past has – can I add, also our chauvinist society – left yawning gaps in terms of training that have to be filled expeditiously and in an innovative way.

 "The Judicial Service Commission (JSC) needs a credible pool from which judges have to be selected.
-We need to go beyond excuses that there are no suitable candidates without doing anything about it," he said.

 At present there were 237 judges in the country, Baqwa said.